 An issue with the gas supply valve could cause your furnace to blow cold air.
 If there’s not a steady stream of gas for the furnace to burn, it can’t provide consistent heat.
 Gas supply valve problems require professional attention from our certified technicians.
 A malfunctioning gas valve could also cause a gas leak in your residence.
 If you smell the odor of natural gas, immediately exit your house and call for emergency repairs.

 7. Burner Problem

 Look into your furnace to see the burner’s flame and condition.
 If the flame is orange or yellow, the burner could be dirty.
 A flickering flame also suggests a problem with the combustion chamber.
 Soot or ash buildup on the furnace burners interferes with their ability to heat the air passing over them.
 This could cause the furnace to blow cold air through your vents.
 This buildup suggests that the fuel isn’t burning properly.
 Your equipment may need maintenance or repair in order to restore proper burner functioning.

 Galbreath & Sons, Inc. is Richmond Hill’s trusted provider of furnace repairs.
 Homeowners in the area also turn to us for reliable heating and cooling maintenance and installation.
 Our solar, indoor air quality, and duct sealing services can lower your utility bills, improve your indoor comfort, and enhance your well-being.
-For more details about why your home’s furnace is blowing cold air or to schedule a furnace repair in Richmond Hill or the surrounding area, call us at Galbreath & Sons, Inc. today.
+For more details about why your home’s furnace is blowing cold air or to schedule a furnace repair in Richmond Hill or the surrounding area.